georglauterbach/georglauterbach/README.md

+"Abstraction is not about vagueness, it is about **being precise on a new semantic level**."

-"**Computer Science is no more about computers than astronomy is about telescopes.**"
+"Computer Science is **no more** about computers than astronomy is about telescopes."

 – _Edsger Wybe Dijkstra_

 ---

-"**Software is like entropy: it is difficult to grasp, weighs nothing, and obeys the Second Law of Thermodynamics - it always increases.**"
+"Software is like **entropy**: it is difficult to grasp, weighs nothing, and obeys the Second Law of Thermodynamics - it always increases."

 – _Norman Augustine_